Nargesmohammadi/Workout_Tracking_using_Google_Sheets/README.md

 # Workout_Tracking_using_Google_Sheets
-#This challenge project builds an exercise tracking application using Python and Google sheets.
+#This challenging project builds an exercise-tracking application using Python and Google sheets.
+We will write down the exercises we did in regular English sentences.
+After running the code, activities will be logged, and the date and time will be added too.
+It works out the number of calories that we expend doing that activity.
+We expect the time the duration comes from my input, and the calories are calculated automatically.
+In this project, I have used the python data time, strftime method, using APIs, making post requests, creating authorization headers, and environment variables.